 Asian Handicap works on the same principle as spread betting – the weaker team gets a boost to even up its chances and to give bettors more value for their bets.

 There are no half-goals in soccer, but 0.5 is the most common, and most popular, of the Asian Handicaps.
-You add the underdog’s handicap to the underdog’s goals scored and if the total is bigger than the favorite’s goals scored, the underdog wins.
-Smaller, and the favorite wins.
+You add the underdog’s handicap to the underdog’s goals scored and if the total is bigger than the favourite’s goals scored, the underdog wins.
+Smaller, and the favourite wins.
 Simple as that.

 The Asian Handicap concept has proved so popular, however, that many more bets have been introduced.
 So many, that it’s easier to figure out who wins by looking at the table at the top of this document.

 When you see a quarter-goal handicap, that really means that your stake is being split in two.
 Half goes on the nearest whole number handicap, and half goes on the nearest half-goal handicap.